Boiler efficiency: how efficient is your boiler?

 ErP (Energy related Products Directive) is used for modern boilers.
-It’s shown as a certified letter rating where A+++ is top of the class and G is the lowest.
+It’s shown as a certified letter rating: A+++ boilers are top of the class, and G boilers are the lowest.

 What is SEDBUK?

-Upgrading your standard older boiler to a new high-efficiency model is an investment.
 You’ll enjoy the peace of mind that comes with knowing you’ll have hot water and a warm house.
 And, over time, it should save you money.
-With heating accounting for around 55% of energy bills per year, this upgrade could have a big effect – check out what else affects your gas and electricity bills.
+With heating accounting for around 53% of energy bills per year, this upgrade could have a big effect.
+Check out what else affects your gas and electricity bills.

 Just like a car, your boiler needs regular servicing to keep it running smoothly and safely.
 It can help make it more efficient, detect whether something is wrong – and prevent small issues turning into big problems.